MrZenW/coach/README.md

 # coach
-Coach is a ci(codeigniter) router plugins,It can allow you router mapping to files instead controler and method.
+Coach is a ci(codeigniter) router plugins,It can allow you router mapping to files, not controler and method.

 # How to use
 1. Download Coach